-Medicaid can differ depending on the state of residence for the patient.
+Medicaid can differ depending on the state of residence of the patient.
 It is an “optional state plan” that includes all hospice care services for terminally ill patients.
 The services included in this plan may include:

 - Medical social services